pbjarterot/Met-ID/README.md

  Metabolite identification in Mass Spectrometry Imaging

 ## How to Install
-At the moment, we have yet to fix the automatic code signing of the software which means that they will have to be opened in unsafe mode, files to install Met-ID are located on the right hand side under "Releases" or can be found clicking [here]().
+At the moment, we have yet to fix the automatic code signing of the software which means that they will have to be opened in unsafe mode, files to install Met-ID are located on the right hand side under "Releases" or can be found by clicking [here](https://github.com/pbjarterot/Met-ID/releases).

 ## Platforms
 ![Linux](https://img.shields.io/badge/Linux-FCC624?style=for-the-badge&logo=linux&logoColor=black)